Ramzz25/Todo-App-Django/README.md

 2. SQLite

 ## Description
 To use this app, one should first create an account on the platform.
 Then, there will be two sections on his profile.
-In one section he can create new notes, and on the other section he can view and delete existing nodes.
+In one section he can create new notes, and on the other section he can view and delete existing notes.

 ## Build
 ```